- You pay only the listed price without any hidden costs.

 Other highlights include the breath-taking waterfalls in Graskop and Sabie, Lisbon and Berlin Falls, Gods Window and the Gold Rush territory, Pilgrim’s Rest, home to the early gold prospectors.

-Mogodi Lodge is superbly situated just 50 metres from the Graskop Gorge Falls with a magnificent view over the Mpumalanga Lowveld.
+Mogodi Lodge is superbly situated just 50 meters from the Graskop Gorge Falls with a magnificent view over the Mpumalanga Lowveld.
 An ideal location for guests to enjoy the abundant natural beauty of the surrounding area.
 From Mogodi Lodge one can go on forest walks, berg hikes or a scenic drive along the Panorama Route.

 Overnight: Mogodi Lodge